MadManRises/Madgine/docs/gettingStarted.md

 ## Running The Madgine

 When you start the engine for the first time you are presented with a blank screen and only two items in the menu bar.
 By default all plugins are disabled, except those that are dependencies of the launcher itself.
 To get started you can open the Plugin Manager tool and enable all plugins you intend to use.
 Afterwards, you should create/load your project by providing the engine with the root folder of your game.
+For further information please refer to the [User Manual](@ref Manual).